Build AXP.OS

 # directory as ` tmp_path` variable in your semaphore config.json

-# if using non-default ansible.cfg params, it also should contain your `.ansible.cfg` (yes, `dot`ansible.cfg)
+# if using non-default ansible.cfg params (i.e. overrides of the AXP.OS ones), it also should contain your `.ansible.cfg` (yes, `dot`ansible.cfg)

 WorkingDirectory=/opt/semaphore